hiimvikash/reactjs/README.md

 # 00. React
+**React is a JavaScript library used for building user interfaces (UIs) for websites and web applications.
+It's like a toolbox that helps developers create interactive and dynamic elements on web pages.**

+Here's a brief explanation in simple terms:

+1. **Component-Based:** React breaks down web pages into small, reusable parts called components.
+Imagine a Lego set where you have different pieces that you can combine and reuse to build various structures.
+Each React component represents a part of a web page, like a button, a form, or a header.

+1. **Virtual DOM:** React uses a virtual DOM to efficiently update the UI.
+When data changes, React compares the virtual DOM with the real DOM and only updates the parts of the page that have changed.
+This approach minimizes the need for full-page reloads, which is essential for SPAs.

+1. **Declarative Syntax:** React uses a simple and easy-to-understand syntax that describes how the UI should look based on the current state of the application.
+Developers can focus on what the UI should display rather than worrying about how to manipulate the DOM.

+1. **One-Way Data Flow:** In React, data flows in one direction—from parent components to child components.
+This makes it easier to manage and debug data changes within the application.

 - Install nodejs
 - Enter in folder where you want to keep all yours project
 - ```npm create vite@latest```